immutant/lein-immutant/README.md

   Note that depending on your shell, you may have to quote or escape * and ? in globs.

 * `lein immutant run` - launches the current Immutant.
+If no Immutant install can be located, the latest stable release will be installed.

 * `lein immutant test [path/to/project]` - Runs a project's tests inside the current Immutant.
 Runs the current Immutant with offset ports so it won't interfere with any currently running Immutant,